 The Butthole Surfers lived in particularly abject poverty:

 "Now almost penniless, the band practically starved between gigs...They were eventually reduced to scavenging for cans and bottles so they could turn them in for the nickel deposit...One day some prankster ran up and kicked all of the bottles out of Haynes's bag.
 'Gibby and the rest of us were on our knees, scurrying to collect the bottles again,' says Coffey.
 'And so I looked in Gibby's eyes, and he was about to cry.
 It was just so pitiful - this big, strong guy like Gibby being reduced to tears because here he was on the streets of New York, groveling for bottles.
 But good god, we needed those bottles.'"

 After finishing this book, I realize I missed my calling: I should have been a college student in the 80s, staring at my dorm room ceiling with Sonic Youth and Mission of Burma blaring from my stereo.
 I plan to make up for missed time this summer and recommend you do, too.

-Inspired by this book review?
-Support "The Indent" by picking up your copy today:
+Excited to read the book after reading this review?
+Support "The Indent" by picking up your copy using our Amazon Affiliate link?